SmithBradleyC/jsPsych_Online_Experiments/LiveCode/README.md

 ## Copying This Example Experiment:

 The easiest way copy this experiment is to fork the entire repository into your own GitHub account, and then clone it (so that it is saved locally on your machine).
-If you understand these instructions then you can skip to the section [Running This Example Experiment](#running-this-example-experiment), otherwise go check out the [instructions in the parent directory](https://github.com/SmithBradleyC/jsPsych_Online_Experiments#download-rstudio#copying-this-example-experiment)
+If you understand these instructions then you can skip to the section [Running This Example Experiment](#running-this-example-experiment), otherwise go check out the [instructions in the parent directory](https://github.com/SmithBradleyC/jsPsych_Online_Experiments#download-rstudio#copying-this-example-experiment).
+For running the LiveCode experiment you will only need the files in the *LiveCode* folder but it may help to organize the project if you keep all the files.

 ### Running This Example Experiment